schmaustech/containerize-mft-tools/README.md

 The MFT package is a set of firmware management tools used to:

-* Generate a standard or customized NVIDIA firmware image Querying for firmware information
+* Generate a standard or customized NVIDIA firmware image querying for firmware information
 * Burn a firmware image
+* Make configuration changes to the firmware settings

 The following is a list of the available tools in MFT, together with a brief description of what each tool performs.